-Editor’s Note: This year International Day of the World’s Indigenous Peoples, celebrated on 9th August, had the theme- Post 2015 Agenda: Ensuring indigenous peoples’ health and well-being.
+Editor’s Note: This year International Day of the World’s Indigenous Peoples, celebrated on 9th August, had the theme- Indigenous Languages.
 The UN Permanent Forum On Indigenous Issues was formed to cater to the issues raised by indigenous peoples across the world.

 There is something of a dilemma in constructing indigenous identity, apparent in the debate over establishing definitional standards versus an unlimited right of indigenous self-identification.
 Though it is generally accepted in the global forums that indigenous peoples have unlimited right of self-identification, especially since 1977, when the World Council for Indigenous Peoples (WCIP) passed a resolution in its second general assembly stating that ”only indigenous peoples could define indigenous peoples”, the states ‘hosting‘ indigenous peoples within their borders have generally contested such an open policy.